rooting-company/roxana/README.md

 public @ResponseBody Response<Message> buyACar(@PathVariable("id") Long idPerson,
               @RequestBody Car car) throws InsufficientFundsException {

-    // The code below is not in a service layer because it is for a demo purpose.
+    // The code below is not in a service layer because it is for demo purpose.

     BigDecimal funds = Service.getFunds(idPerson);
     if(funs.compareTo(new BigDecimal(car.getPrice())) < 0) {